 There’s a line in the sand somewhere when it comes to URL tagging.
 The problem is you’re probably not going to ever see where that is unless you get super close to the powers at be in Google headquarters (let me know how that works out for you).
 You can however, play it relatively safe.
 Let’s take a common website page for instance, ‘About Us’.
 Most business, cause, art or opinion websites have an ‘About Us’ section.
 Should you change the URL to that page so it completely ignores what the page is about?
 Probably not, but who says you can’t have a little fun with it; ‘About Our Los Angeles Plastic Surgeons’.

-Brackets, underscores, no spaces, spaces?
-Which one do I choose.
+Brackets underscore, no spaces, spaces?
+Which one do I choose?

 (note: this only applies to tagging AFTER your primary domain ex: thisismyprimarydomain.com/this-isn’t.html )

 This will be made quick and sweet; brackets and underscores and nothing else.
-No spaces not only looks ugly;
+No spaces not only look ugly;

 Myuglyurltaggedwebsite.com/myuglyurltagsstink